AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/data-privacy-requests.md

 * The device ID is opted out of data collection.
 * Audience Manager will cease all data collection, segmentation or activation, for the partner, going forward for the device ID.
-* Audience Manager sends an unsegmentation request to the destination partner, so that the user gets disqualified from the currently qualified segments.
-Unsegmentation is supported for both real-time and batch destinations.
+* Audience Manager unsegments the device ID from all segments;
+* Destination partners receive the unsegment request for the device ID.
+Unsegmentation works for both real-time and batch destinations.
 * No historical data is deleted.

 ## Data Correction Requests {#correction}